-Anime and manga as a hobby are both easy to pick up and hard to get further into.
+Let’s face it: watching anime and reading manga, as a hobby, can be both easy to pick up and hard to get further into.

-A lot of the anime jargon used in discussion is from Japanese words and aren’t seen outside of anime communities, so how do I get in the loop?
+A lot of the anime jargon used in discussions in the anime/manga community are from Japanese words and aren’t usually seen outside of these communities.
+So how do you get in the loop?

-You probably know your “nani”s and all that stuff you non-baka. so we’re going deeper.
+You probably know your “nani”s and all that stuff.
+So, we’re going deeper.
 You tend to pick up on that memetic stuff on your own anyway, not to mention it’s not that useful on the daily.

-this list will tell you the essential otaku & weeb terms, and Japanese phrases that you’ll be seeing anime fans use online, in a mix of definitions and online slang in anime discussion.
+This list will tell you the essential otaku & weeb terms, and Japanese phrases that you’ll be seeing anime fans use online, including a mix of definitions and online slang in anime discussion.

 Whether you’re new to anime or you know your stuff, this list is for you.
 It’s a longer read than usual, so feel free to bookmark this page and read it at your own pace.

 Many of these terms have useful resources, interesting facts and history, covering everything from simple stuff to less common words that might set you down a new rabbit hole.
 I think you’ll get a lot out of it!